 - Biologic DMARDs are a newer group of drugs derived from living organisms.
 These medications block various elements of the immune system that can fuel inflammation.
-They include Enbrel, Humira, Kineret, Orencia, Remicade, Cimzia, and Rituxan.
+They include Actemra, Cimzia, Enbrel, Humira, Kineret, Orencia, Remicade, Rituxan, and Simponi.

 - Corticosteroids: They may reduce some joint damage by reducing inflammation, but their limited effectiveness and high rate of side effects do not make corticosteroids a good long-term treatment strategy.

 - Nonsteroidal anti-inflammatory drugs (NSAIDs): these drugs, such as ibuprofen and Motrin, relieve symptoms and mild inflammation but do not have any modifying effect on the disease itself.